 Winter in Japan is full of things to do and places to see.
 And there are some things that you can only see in this snowy season.
-Skiing is, of course, one of the most popular and famous things you can enjoy.
-Go to Hokkaido and you’ll be able to play in the high-quality powder snow.
-And when you’re good and cold from spending the day in freezing temperatures, you can soak in the hot springs and thaw out your tired body.
+Skiing is, of course, one of the most popular things you can enjoy during winter in Japan.
+Go to Hokkaido and you’ll be able to experience high-quality snow powder.
+And when you’ve had your fill of fun from spending the day in freezing temperatures, you can soak in the hot springs and thaw out your tired body.

 11 Places to Visit During Winter